DevcodeCJ/team-app/README.md

 **Hello!** 👋

 A simple REST API built with NodeJS, used to query a MongoDB backend and fetch team members in a certain proximity.
-It's currently run on localhost on port 4000.
+It's currently run on localhost, listening on port 4000.
+👉 Now hosted on Heroku.
+Visit the link [here](http://team-app-deploy.herokuapp.com)

 ## Building the project